Fortune 1000 Companies Two Times More Prone To Data Breaches, Says Report

-BitSight then went on to study these two categories of companies by applying refined algorithms developed from evidences of security incidents gathered from all around the world, to come up with regular security ratings for organizations.
+BitSight then went on to study these two categories of companies by applying refined algorithms developed from evidence of security incidents gathered from all around the world to come up with regular security ratings for organizations.

-The companies were given ratings ranging from 250 to 900, where a higher rating equalled lower risks.
+The companies were given ratings ranging from 250 to 900, where a higher rating equaled lower risks.

 Findings Of The Study

 The key findings of the study stated that in the last 15 months, no less than one company out of every 20 companies listed in Fortune 1000 has undergone a breach that has been disclosed to the public.